 In order to be reimbursed through public insurance, you will need to submit the following documentation (electronically or by mail):

-• Proof of treatment (Honararnote) – this includes details of the treatment and payments made, and is the most important document to submit
+- Proof of treatment (Honararnote) – this includes details of the treatment and the costs, which are billed directly by the health service to your insurance fund

 The European Health Insurance Card (EHIC)